Starting a Business in UAE

 Knowledge Village Free Zone

-Knowledge Village was set up 8 years ago as an autonomous offshoot of the Technology and Media Free Zone.
+Knowledge Village as an autonomous offshoot of the Technology and Media Free Zone.
 The Village was fundamentally designed to complement its parent Free Zones; it provides the facilities to train and educate the potential workforce of the future.
 It is focuses primarily on media, communications and information technologies.
 It currently nurses 200 companies, including universities and general academic institutes, including research, training and development facilities.

 By nurturing the region's talent, Knowledge Village is cementing the UAE's status as the enviable, runaway economy.